Sport Management

 The course provides an overview of the history, as well as the social, political, cultural, technological and economic trends that have shaped the sport industry in the United States.
 Particular emphasis is placed on the period from 1800 to the present.

-Sociology of Sport (SPMG 132)
+Sociology of Sport (SPMG 232)

 Impact of sport on society.
 The social structures.
 The integration of sport with other social institutions.

-Legal and Ethical Issues in Sport (SPMG 348)
+Legal Issues in Sport Management (SPMG 448)

 Basic legal principles affecting the management of physical activity and sports programs.
 Liability, negligence and risk assessment.